 The Middle East distribution panel market size was estimated at USD 1.34 billion in 2014.
-Rising population and an increasing demand for electricity in the region have driven demand.
+The rising population and increasing demand for electricity in the region have driven demand.

-The telecommunication sector is expected to outpace overall demand owing to increased requirement of panels for effective electricity supply, while having a protecting fuse for every circuit.
+The telecommunication sector is expected to outpace overall demand owing to the increased requirement of panels for effective electricity supply while having a protecting fuse for every circuit.

-With increasing population and higher rate of urbanization, the need for electricity and efficient power delivery is increasing.
-Power companies are seeking innovative ways to reduce T&D costs, thereby increasing the delivery efficiency.
+With an increasing population and a higher rate of urbanization, the need for electricity and efficient power delivery is increasing.
+Power companies are seeking innovative ways to reduce T&D costs, thereby increasing delivery efficiency.

-Surging data requirement and its associated concerns over the recent past have instigated the use of cloud technology and big data platform.
+Surging data requirements and their associated concerns over the recent past have instigated the use of cloud technology and big data platform.
 Effective power supply paired with circuit safety issues is anticipated to drive demand for these boards to maximize the performance of the server industry.

 Standalone panels accounted for over 55% of the market in 2014.
 They include power, gas, and water supply.
 They are off-the-grid electricity systems for locations that are not fitted with an electricity distribution system.
 These are typically used for energy storage, electricity generation, and regulation.

-Poised to grow at a CAGR of close to 5% from 2015-2022, boards for pole mounted transformers find applications in electricity T&D in remote as well as urban areas.
+Poised to grow at a CAGR of close to 5% from 2015 to 2022, boards for pole-mounted transformers find applications in electricity T&D in remote as well as urban areas.
 They are used to provide subsidiary voltage supply from the main feeder to a sub-distribution network.

 The industry is classified on the basis of operating capacity into low voltage, medium voltage, and high voltage.
 Poised to grow at an estimated CAGR of close to 6% from 2015 to 2022, medium voltage panels find applications across domestic end-use such as residences and apartments.
 Rising demand for improved quality and reliability of energy supply coupled with optimum management of medium voltage grids is expected to increase demand for medium voltage boards

-Saudi Arabia contributed to over 35% of the overall Middle East distribution panel market revenue in 2014.
-Rising population and an increasing demand for electricity in remote areas of KSA have driven industry growth.
+Saudi Arabia contributed over 35% of the overall Middle East distribution panel market revenue in 2014.
+The rising population and increasing demand for electricity in remote areas of KSA have driven industry growth.
 Developments in the country, reducing energy imports resulting in increased self-sustainability, and lesser dependence on imports of fossil fuels are also expected to catapult growth over the forecast period.

-Poised to grow at a CAGR of over 6% from 2015-2022, Qatar is estimated to witness considerate growth owing to low labor cost and high infrastructural development.
-Moreover due to higher industrialization in the country, the emerged need for longer durability of components used such as aluminum and copper coupled with low power consumption and efficient power supply is anticipated to spur demand.
+Poised to grow at a CAGR of over 6% from 2015 to 2022, Qatar is estimated to witness considerate growth owing to low labor costs and high infrastructural development.
+Moreover, due to higher industrialization in the country, the emerged need for longer durability of components used such as aluminum and copper coupled with low power consumption and efficient power supply is anticipated to spur demand.